Illinois

 Certificate of Relief from Disabilities

 The sentencing court or circuit court may issue a Certificate of Relief from Disabilities (CRD) to eligible persons, either at the time of sentencing or upon satisfactory completion of sentence, when the court determines by clear and convincing evidence that it is “consistent with the rehabilitation of the eligible offender” and with “the public interest.”
 730 Ill.
 Comp.
 Stat.
 Ann.
-5/5-5.5-15(b).7 A CRD does not prevent any court or administrative body from considering the conviction, nor does it preclude its use for impeachment.
+5/5-5.5-15(b).6 A CRD does not prevent any court or administrative body from considering the conviction, nor does it preclude its use for impeachment.
 5/5-5.5-10.
-The court may issue order at time of sentence, or at any time thereafter.
+The court may issue an order at the time of sentence, or at any time thereafter.
 The court may also request investigation by probation or court services, and may hold a hearing.
 5/5-5.5-15(c), (e).

-CRD Effect on licensing: The CRD authorized by 5/5-5.5-15 is given legal effect in 730 Ill.
+CRD effect on licensing: The CRD authorized by 5/5-5.5-15 is given legal effect in 730 Ill.
 Comp.
 Stat.
 Ann.
 5/5-5-5 (Loss and Restoration of Civil Rights).
-Under 5/5-5-5(h) and (i) a person who has been awarded a CRD may not be denied a license in 27 different fields “by reason of” conviction, or based on a finding of lack of good moral character based upon the fact of conviction unless: (1) there is a direct relationship between one or more of the previous criminal offenses and the specific license sought; or (2) the issuance of the license would involve an unreasonable risk to property or to the safety or welfare of specific individuals or the general public.
+Under 5/5-5-5(h) and (i) a person who has been awarded a CRD may not be denied a license in 26 different fields “by reason of” conviction, or based on a finding of lack of good moral character based upon the fact of conviction unless: (1) there is a direct relationship between one or more of the previous criminal offenses and the specific license sought; or (2) the issuance of the license would involve an unreasonable risk to property or to the safety or welfare of specific individuals or the general public.
 In making a determination whether to award a license, the licensing agency “shall consider” the following factors:

 (1) the public policy of this State, as expressed in Article 5.5 of this Chapter [730 ILCS 5/5-5.5], to encourage the licensure and employment of persons previously convicted of one or more criminal offenses;